octokit/octokit.js/README.md

 If you set `(User) Authorization callback URL` to your own app, than you need to read out the `?code=...&state=...` query parameters, compare the `state` parameter to the value returned by `app.oauthLoginUrl()` earlier to protect against forgery attacks, then exchange the `code` for an OAuth Authorization token.

-If you run an [app server](#app-server) as described above, the default route to do that is `POST /api/github/oauth/token`.
+If you run an [app server](#app-server) as described above, the default route to do that is `Delete /api/github/oauth/token`.

 Once you successfully retrieved the token, it is also recommended to remove the `?code=...&state=...` query parameters from the browser's URL